-Records are made to be broken, and in a competition as elitist and intense as the summer Olympics, it seems natural that everyone would be aiming for the top.
-For some, success can last a lifetime, and can secure them as icons in the athletic world.
-But, others come to understand that success is fleeting, and records can only stand for so long.
+In a competition as elitist and intense as the summer Olympic games, it seems natural that everyone would be aiming for the top.
+Although everyone wants the coveted gold medals, breaking records is also high on the list for some athletes.
+Success could last a lifetime for some of them, and secure them as icons in world athletics.
+But others come to understand that success is fleeting, and records can only stand for so long.
 This list looks at some of the longest and shortest Olympic records ever held.

 Instantly, the infamous long jump by Bob Beamon in the 1968 Mexico City games comes to mind.
-Beamon set not only the Olympic record with his jump of 8.9 meters, but also cleared the world record of 27 feet 4 inches.
+Beamon set not only the Olympic record in the men's long jump event with his jump of 8.9 meters, but also cleared the world record of 27 feet 4 inches.

 He was the first of his time to not only clear the 28 foot mark, but also leap further than the 29 foot mark (his jump equated to 29 feet 2 inches).
-Although his world record was beaten in 1991 by Mike Powell, his Olympic record still stands to this day.
+Although his world record was beaten in 1991 by Mike Powell, Beamon's jump remains an Olympic record.
+And this is the oldest Olympic record still standing.

-In a tense head to head battle against German athlete Luz Long, who he later became life long friends with despite the racist ideology of 1936 Germany, Jesse Owens managed to secure the long jump Olympic record.
+Jesse Owens experienced a tense head to head battle against German athlete Luz Long.
+Jesse and Luz later became life long friends despite the racist ideology of 1936 Germany.
+But Owens managed to secure the long jump Olympic record.
 With a leap of 26 feet, 5 ½ inches, Owens secured a record that would hold for 24 years.

 13 year old springboard diver Marjorie Gestring represented the USA at the 1936 Summer Olympics in Berlin.
 Gestring has set the record as the youngest gold-medal winner in Olympic history, which has not been broken to date.